-So, you know, juicing.
+So, juicing.
 Antioxidants.
 Natural goodness.
-It looks so easy when the Vitamix demonstrator guy does it.
-All that cancer-fighting nutrition, and no matter what you throw in there, it comes out tasting like bananas.
+So easy when the Vitamix demonstrator guy does it.
+All that cancer-fighting nutrition, and no matter what you throw in, it comes out tasting like bananas.

-We own a Vitamix.
-Being allergic to cooking, I had shunned it.
-But today I decided to juice my way to Well Again.
-How hard could it be?
+Today I decided to juice my way to Well Again.
 I dumped in some ice cubes and a tub of raw spinach and jammed on the power.
 The noise was awesome; the blending, not so much.
-All I saw was a grayish band of ice and a swirling green mulch that remained steadfastly leafy.
-Where was that whirlpool of ice-creamy goodness climbing the sides of the pitcher?
+Just a grayish band of ice and a swirling green mulch.
+Still leafy.
+Where was the whirlpool of ice-creamy goodness climbing the sides of the pitcher?

-I am not a patient person.
-I shoved the plunger way down to speed things up.
+I shoved the plunger down to speed things up.

 THWACK ACK ACK ACK ACK!
-The uproar was instant and terrible, like being strafed by enemy aircraft.
-I lunged, shut the blender off, lifted the dripping plunger.
+Instant, terrible uproar, like fighter planes strafing my kitchen.
+I lunged, hit the Off button, lifted the dripping plunger.
 A chunk of the tip was gone.
-Down where the pitcher met the base, a green rivulet was oozing.
-I looked closer and saw that I'd cracked the plastic in a long slash starting all the way up at the old spinach-mulch line.
+A green rivulet oozed down where the pitcher met the base.
+I had cracked the plastic in a long slash starting all the way up at the old spinach-mulch line.

-I cleaned the thing out and made a new batch of glop.
-This blend may have contained bits of actual blender.
+I cleaned the thing out and made a new blend, which probably contained bits of real blender.
 On the plus side, it did taste like bananas.

 Jessica Jahnke died two nights ago, in Seattle, much too soon.
 If you've ever read my writing in this space, you know that Jessica was my role model for courage and defiance in the face of cancer.
 You won't remember -- but I do -- that Jessica sought me out several years ago.
 She was doing what she loved, traveling in her Nissan pickup.
 She was cheerful despite the fact that the truck was pretty much all she had left in the world after her cancer returned, her insurance ran out, and her condo foreclosed.